Matt Platts

 2,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,2);

 Moving to the game logic, I did the tiniest bit of tidying up.
 When a ghost was eaten in the original it would follow a path to home which was pre-programmed into the maze data array.
-With this missing from the now binary maze data, it needed to be calculated at each junction instead.
-This was far easier than anticipated.
+With this missing from the new maze data, it needed to be calculated at each junction instead.
+This was an interesting piece of work.
 Simply comparing the co-ordinates of the home barrier (denoted by a 5) to the ghost positions I suggested a direction to move in.
 Eg. If the home barrier is up and right of where it is, possible moves foer the ghost should be these directions.
 How to decide whether to go horizontal or vertical though ?
 I simply picked one arbitrarily so it would always take a horizontal choice if it had one.
 This meant they all got stuck underneath the ghost house if they were eaten underneath it.
 Then it became obvious - the last movement they make is down, therefore up/down should be prioritised over left right.
 One little change and it worked perfectly.
 The seemingly complex paths they sometimes follow are actually just generated out of this logic, which also explains why at the end of a level the ghosts do a little dance around their home base - they're simply seeking the path to the home position in the array.
 Later did I read that similar logic applied in the original Namco algorithms.

-A little bit more playing with the code and I created a 'headFor' function, which allowed me to send a sprite to any co-ordinates I chose.
+A little bit more playing with the code and I created a 'headFor' function, which allowed me to send any sprite to any co-ordinates I chose.
 Not only could I 'home' them, but could send them to the four corners of the maze just like in the original.
 Then I programmed some mode switching, and implemented 'scatter', 'chase' and 'random'.
 Using the headFor function I could send them to scatter to the corners and keep circling - as they endlessly try to get to a position in a wall they can't actually ever reach (again, I later discovered this is exactly what Namco did!), or to the position of pacman for chase mode, and to home when they were eaten.
 Suddenly, the game started behaving eerily like the original!
-It was fascinating to see a few small algorithms create the seemingly far more complex behaviour that the game is known for.
+It was fascinating to see a few small algorithmic changes created the seemingly far more complex behaviour that the game is known for.

 Finally with some dynamic path calculation, I put in an extra bit of logic so that they could chase pacman a little more aggressively.
 This made them very aggressive, so I programmed a dice roll as to whether they would head towards you or use the existing logic.
 With a bit of tweaking of the probabilities, this element of randomness crossed with giving them more of a purpose has improved the game no end.